Edward-Zhou/easy-analysis/README.md

-Easy Analysis is analysis platfrom used for analyze the technical forum datat trend.
+Easy Analysis is analysis platformm used for analyze the technical forum data trend.

 ## Overview Of Easy Analysis System